sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 Remember to also sort all other tensors in the same order.

-We **concatenate the foward and backward character LSTM outputs at the markers, and run it through the third Highway layer**.
+We **concatenate the forward and backward character LSTM outputs at the markers, and run it through the third Highway layer**.
 This will extract the sub-word information at each word which we will use for sequence labeling.

 We **concatenate this result with the word embeddings, and compute BLSTM outputs** over the `packed_sequence`.